Every year, Orbit Media releases their Blogging Statistics and Trends survey.

 Providing original research nails both with precision.

-According to the Blogging Statistics and Trends survey, those who conduct and publish original studies report 2.9x better impact on their contents success.
+According to the Blogging Statistics and Trends survey, 85% of those publishing original research report stronger results than traditional blogging.

 Want to create better content that gets noticed?